 Deadpan Snarker: Once again we have a S.H.I.E.L.D. agent that loves pithy one liners.
 Moreso in his Thor cameo than The Avengers, however.

 Hawkeye:[to Coulson regarding Thor breaking into S.H.I.E.L.D.'s facility] Do you want me to slow him down, sir, or or are you sending in more guys for him to beat up?

 The Dragon: Brainwashed into serving as Loki's primary minion for the first hour or so of The Avengers.

 Fashionable Asymmetry: Justified Trope, and more pragmatic than fashionable.
 Hawkeye wears an armguard on only his right arm (to protect from the bowstring) and a finger-guard on his left hand, (again, to protect from the bowstring).

 Fighting from the Inside: Nick Fury suggests this in a deleted scene as the reason why Hawkeye shot him in the chest (right in his flak vest's metal insert), rather than the head.

 Friendly Sniper: A consummate professional, but entirely approachable when off the job; even on the job, he'll toss off a dry wisecrack every so often.

 Movie Superheroes Wear Black: Averted as it's based off his Ultimates incarnation.
-Somewhat played straight concerning his bow; Hawkeye primarily used a bright yellow longbow in the comics, until he gave it to KateBishop, to which he started used different coloured bows of many different designs.
+Somewhat played straight concerning his bow; Hawkeye primarily used a bright yellow longbow in the comics, until he gave it to KateBishop, after which he started used different coloured bows of many different designs.
 In the films, he uses a compound bow in Thor, and a collapsible recurve in The Avengers, both of which are coloured black.